tinymce/tinymce-docs/cloud-deployment-guide/coming-soon.md

 keywords: tinymce cloud script textarea apiKey
 ---

-TinyMCE Cloud is the easiest way to integrate TinyMCE and upgrade to premium plugins.
+Tiny Cloud is the easiest way to integrate TinyMCE and upgrade to premium plugins.

 This section is under revision and will be available soon.